Superconducting Geometric Potential and Curvature-Enhanced Superconductivity in Curved Thin Films: Curvature-induced nucleation in a cylindrical superconducting film

+Although the continuous formulation of the GL theory is intrinsically limited by strong thermal fluctuations (e.g., BKT transitions) and quantum size effects in the extreme thin-film limit ($d \to 0$), recent experiments on 2D van der Waals superconductors, such as few-layer NbSe$_2$ \cite{xi2016ising}, have demonstrated that robust macroscopic superconducting coherence persists down to nanometer thicknesses.
+Consequently, our phenomenological GL framework remains highly applicable as an effective macroscopic model, provided the system is safely outside the critical fluctuation regime of the BKT transition.

-To present the geometric effects on the normal-superconducting phase transition, in the following, we numerically study the nucleation of a rectangular thin superconducting film bent around the surface of a cylinder.
-First of all, we introduce the dimensionless variables for convenience,
+To quantitatively investigate the geometric effects on the normal-superconducting phase transition, we numerically investigate the nucleation process of a rectangular superconducting thin film bent around a cylindrical surface.
+For computational convenience, we introduce the following dimensionless variables:

-with $ \partial^\prime_a = \partial/\partial {q'}^a $ and $ \xi_0 $ the coherent length at zero temperature.
-Using the algebraic transform (\ref{eq:dim_trans}) and omitting the primes in the dimensionless variables, we have the scaled Eqs. (\ref{eq:LGL_curv_surface1}) and (\ref{eq:BC_curv_surface}) in the following form:

-where the scaled superconducting GP $ V_\mathrm{g}^\mathrm{s} = -(2M^2 - K) $.
-The scaled temperature-dependent coherent length becomes $ \xi(T)=\left(1-T/T_\mathrm{c0}\right)^{-1/2} $, and the scaled GL parameter $ -\alpha=1-T/T_\mathrm{c0} $, with $ T_\mathrm{c0} $ the zero field critical temperature.
-As shown in Fig. \ref{fig:cylindrical_segment}, we consider a rectangular superconducting film, with width $ U $ and height $ V $, bent around the surface of a cylinder of radius $ R $.
-This superconducting film can be parameterized by two dimensionless surface coordinates $ (u,v) $ where $ u $ and $ v $ are the coordinates along the direction of width and the direction of height, respectively.
-The applied magnetic field $ \bm{B}=B \bm{e}_3 $ is perpendicular to the surface with uniform intensity over the surface.
-The most suitable vector potential on the surface, determined by Eq. (\ref{eq:gauge_suit}), is $ \left(A_u,A_v\right)=\left(0, B u\right) $, which corresponds to $ \nabla\times\bm{A}=\bm{B} $.
-From Eq. (\ref{eq:LGL_curv_surface_scaled}), the linearized GL equation on the surface reads